sivasankarankb/pyfileshare/README.md

 __Windows sharing example:__

-Suppose you want to the E Drive and your Downloads folder:
+Suppose you want to share the E Drive and your Downloads folder:

 ```python
 shares = {